leobezerra/academia/docs/index.md

 ### Autumn 2023

-- I was invited by the [Benchmarking Network](https://sites.google.com/view/benchmarking-network/) to attend the ["BeMCO: Benchmarking in Multi-Criteria Optimization" workshop](https://www.lorentzcenter.nl/bemco-benchmarking-in-multi-criteria-optimisation.html) at the [Lorentz Center@Oort, Leiden, The Netherlands](https://www.lorentzcenter.nl/).
+- I was invited by the **Benchmarking Network** to attend the "_BeMCO: Benchmarking in Multi-Criteria Optimization_" workshop, which will take place from April 15th to 19th, 2024 at the [Lorentz Center@Oort, Leiden, The Netherlands](https://www.lorentzcenter.nl/bemco-benchmarking-in-multi-criteria-optimisation.html).

-- I was invited by [Dr. Elizabeth Wanner](https://research.aston.ac.uk/en/persons/elizabeth-wanner) to give a talk at [Aston University, Birmingham, UK](https://www.aston.ac.uk/), hosted by the **Aston Centre for Artificial Intelligence Research and Applications (ACAIRA)**.
-The talk was entitled "**Promoting and sustaining accountability in artificial intelligence applications**".
+- I was invited by **Dr. Elizabeth Wanner** to give a talk at [Aston University, Birmingham, UK](https://www.aston.ac.uk/).
+The talk was hosted by the **Aston Centre for Artificial Intelligence Research and Applications (ACAIRA)** on October 16th, entitled "_Promoting and sustaining accountability in artificial intelligence applications_".

 ### Summer 2023